alihakimtaskiran/Rainbow-Utils/README.md

 <br>
 Refraction...
 It is apparently the most inspiring phenomenon of the light.
 Rainbow appears with refraction after the rain.
 We can see all of the vidible spectrum.
 Wishing to simulate it, Rainbow-Utils was created.
 <br>
 Rainbow-Utils is designed to simulate multi-layer thin film stacks with Transfer Matrix Method (TMM).
-Layers of thin materials with given $$\epsilon _0$$
+Layers of thin film materials, ambient and substrate  with given ε<sub>r</sub> and µ<sub>r</sub> are simulated with Rainbow-Utils

 ## Docs